JulienOuryNogues/DataBase-Function-Microsoft/README.md

 https://msdn.microsoft.com/en-us/default.aspx

-For each one, there is a little description and the dll in which you can found it, if available.

-For the complete Database, some tab are missing.
-But we keep the url, if we want to complete missing informations.
+there are two tabs in this DB :

+FunDLL, in which you can find the name of the function, his RVA, his Ordinal and his OS !
+All these informations are extracted from the DLL

+FunDoc, in which we can find all the information foudn in Microsoft's site (description, profile, retrunr and parameter's value)

+If you want to make a "join" between these two tabs, you have to match on the name.
+Pay attention to the demangling test, and some function could be foudn in several DLL...